-- Unlike your Science...

 - Be lazy.

 - Copy others.

 - Don't invent anything you don't have to.

 - Re-USE, re-CYCLE, DON'T re-invent.

 - Don't be afraid to ask others.

 - Resort to new code only when absolutely necessary.

-- If you code, comment it.
+- Add comments to your code ALWAYS